brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    The Python Tutorial itself introduces newcomers to this definition when its chapter on `Data Structures
    <https://docs.python.org/3/tutorial/datastructures.html>`_
-   calls a one-element tuple a “singleton”, and the word continues to be used in that sense through the rest of Python’s documentation.
+   calls a one-element tuple a “singleton” and the word continues to be used in that sense through the rest of Python’s documentation.
    When the `Extending and Embedding <https://docs.python.org/3/extending/extending.html#calling-python-functions-from-c>`_